 - 72 micron - High level of filtration, increased yields over 36 microns when dry sift or bubble.

-For trim, flower, or shake: Use 115 micron or 90-micron bags - You will get the highest yield from a 115-micron rosin bag over a 90-micron rosin bag, but a 90-micron bag will give you more filtration and slightly higher quality product.
+Use 115 micron or 90-micron bags for trim, flower, or shake.
+You will get the highest yield from a 115-micron rosin bag over a 90-micron rosin bag.
+A 90-micron bag will give you more filtration and a slightly higher quality product though.

 - 90 micron - Higher level of filtration for use with flower, trim, and shake.

 - 115 micron - Ideal level of filtration and high yielding for use with flower, trim, and shake.